gracenho829/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Document your rough prototype.\*\*\***
-Before I build the prototype and the program, I first sat down with my roommates & friend and asked how they would like to use the recommendation program.
+Before I built the prototype and the program, I first sat down with my roommates & friend and asked how they would like to use the recommendation program.

 This conversation kind of sidetracked and went on to discuss about how it was kind of difficult to give simple gifts and coupons for a drink here in America.
 (It was much simpler in Korea. ) This kind of led to another idea of creating a coffee coupon device.